About Pompey’s Pillar

 Pompey’s Pillar is a solitary granite column in Alexandria, Egypt and one of the few Roman remains to have survived in the city.

-Whilst called “Pompey’s Pillar”, this 25 metre tall structure was actually dedicated to the Emperor Diocletian, who ruled Rome from from 284 to 305 AD.
-Completed towards the end of the third century AD, it was one of the largest of its type to be built anywhere in the Empire.
+Whilst called “Pompey’s Pillar”, this 25 metre tall structure was actually dedicated to the Emperor Diocletian, who ruled Rome from 284 to 305 AD.
+It was completed towards the end of the third century AD, was one of the largest of its type to be built anywhere in the Empire.

 The pillar was constructed in honour of Diocletian in 292 AD and is located in situation Kom el-Dekka in Alexandria.
 The pillar bears the inscription “Postumas a governor of Alexandria erected this pillar in honour of a just emperor Diocletian.”

 The story of the misleading name of the columns follows that crusaders believed that the head of Pompey, a Roman general, was buried within the pillar.
 Pompey was allegedly killed by Cleopatra’s brotherin the year 48 BC and the column was erected in the year 292 AD.
 The column is made from rose granite and has a Corinthian-style capital.